 UNF encourages prospective students to seek opportunities for academic enrichment while in high school.
-We are happy to accept most credits earned through traditional programs including those outlined below.
+We are happy to accept up to 45 credit hours earned through credit-by-exam mechanisms like those outlined below.

 The Advanced Placement (AP) program administered by the College Board provides qualified high school students the opportunity to take college-level courses on the high school campus.
 The courses are taught by high school teachers and culminate with a three-hour standardized examination.